Bronx Zoo apologizes for putting a man in a monkey house

 114 years later, the Zoo apologizes

-As reported in July 2020, The Wildlife Conservation Society (WCS, who runs the zoo) said:
+As reported in July 2020, The Wildlife Conservation Society (WCS, which runs the zoo) said:

 “We deeply regret that many people and generations have been hurt by these actions or by our failure previously to publicly condemn and denounce them,” WCS President and CEO Cristián Samper wrote.
 “We recognize that overt and systemic racism persists, and our institution must play a greater role to confront it.”5